 Even our thoughts have an electromagnetic frequency, which produces a response in the body.
 The entire universe was built on sound (words), which is simply vibration.
 Stilling the chattering mind (our thoughts) is challenging, which is why mantra works so well.
 Mantras can help us change the channel or frequency of our thoughts, just as I’ve explained with my own experiences.
 Repetition is key however.
 As we repeat mantras they unravel our individually created ego patterns back to a universal frequency.
 Remember the essence of yoga is to unify – to connect the body and mind and, ultimately, reunite the finite (our body) with the infinite (all).
 This feeling of connection brings a certain sense of trust too, one that recognises the play of divine will alongside our own individual choices.
 We start to understand the importance of the journey (including the downs) as opposed to striving for a destination.
 We feel a contented, connected, trusting happiness – peace.

-I host Kundalini Yoga classes (which use the mantras explained) several times a week in Leeds – please check my timetable for details.
-There is also a donations-based, non-denominational Kirtan (devotional singing – using mantra, song and other sound forms) running monthly on the last Friday of every month at Yoga Kula – a chance for the community to connect for the community (all funds raised go to the St. George’s Crypt homeless charity).
+I host regular donations-based, non-denominational Kirtan (devotional singing – using mantra, song and other sound forms) – a chance for the community to connect for the community (all funds raised go to the St. George’s Crypt homeless charity).
 Please get in touch if you require any more details.
 Events will be published accordingly.